The best Shanghai day trips and getaways

 Although better known as Shanghai's local beach town, Putuoshan is also a hidden Buddhist escape for local devotees and culture seekers.

-Get set for the stars: Visit Shanghai Film Studios
+5. Shanghai Film Studios

 Vintage cars on display at Shanghai Film Studios.